MediaLabUniovi/Sensor-Cooper/README.md

 </div>
 <br/>

-<p align="justify"> In this repo, you will find all the files and teaching guides required to fully understand and even take the creative freedom to improve this project. </p>
+<p align="justify"> In this repo, you will find all the files and teaching guides required to fully understand and even take the creative freedom to improve this project.
+Folders and files have been given a self-explanatory name to make navigation more intuituve. </p>

 ___